-However, in real life, things happen: an unexpected home/car repair, a large medical bill, or even a last-minute trip to attend a funeral can have you spending more than you planned.
+However, in real life, things happen — an unexpected home or car repair, a large medical bill, or even a last-minute trip to attend a funeral can have you spending more than you planned.

 Regardless of the reason, carrying large balances on your credit card can cost you dearly when interest is added to the debt and you’re unable to pay it off in a timely manner.

 The good news is that there are several credit cards with zero-interest offers out there that can help you get the cost of that debt under control while you focus on paying it off.
 It’s even possible to earn rewards on purchases you make with 0% APR cards.